The Miniaturist: Synopsis

 It is 1686 in the Netherlands.
 Nella (Petronella) Oortman is eighteen, living in a small town.
 Her late father squandered the family's wealth and she makes an arranged marriage to Johannes Brandt, who is thirty-nine, a rich, respected Amsterdam merchant.
 The simple ceremony is in her home town, and Johannes returns to Amsterdam the same day; the marriage is not consummated.

 A month later, as arranged, Nella goes to his house in Amsterdam to join him.
 He is not there when she arrives, but she meets the other members of the household.
 Marin is his severe, unmarried sister.
 Cornelia is the maid, a little older than Nella, more spirited than maids in the countryside.
-Otto, Johannes' servant and business assistant, aged about thirty, is, to Nella's astonishment, an African.
+Otto, Johannes' servant and business assistant, aged about thirty, is, to Nella's astonishment, a black African.
+Johannes had bought Otto out of slavery when he was an adolescent.

 Life becomes difficult for Nella, and there are things she does not understand: tension between Johannes and Marin; sounds of movement at night.
 It is a house where people listen outside doors and peep through keyholes.
 Nella spies in Marin's room, and finds an unsigned love-note sent to her.
 Johannes is usually out or abroad; he rejects Nella's caresses.
 But he gives her a marvellous present: a cabinet house, an eerie replica of the house they live in.
 She is given generous funds with which to buy more items for the house, and she orders some from a miniaturist.
 The order is delivered by Jack Philips, a beautiful young man from England, whom Johannes seems to know.

 One day Nella, trying to get closer to her husband, makes a surprise visit to his office.
 She discovers him receiving oral sex from Jack.
 Marin admits that she knew of this and arranged the marriage because a wife protects them.
 The punishment for sodomy is death by drowning.
 Later, while Johannes is abroad, Jack delivers another packet from the miniaturist.
 In the fracas that ensues, he stabs one of Johannes' beloved dogs to death and, in a scuffle with Otto, is stabbed with his own dagger.
 Though the injury is not serious, Otto, afraid of the legal consequences, flees the country.